Free shipping in the Netherlands & Belgium from €75*

 Step 1: Grow your own SCOBY

 You can score a SCOBY from a kombucha friend, buy a ready-made SCOBY (for example, on Marktplaats or Tweedehands), but for hygienic reasons (and just for fun), you can easily grow your own.
+With your first kombucha, you lay a healthy foundation for all subsequent batches, because it builds the right culture.
 Once you have a SCOBY, you can keep making kombucha forever and ever.

-Growing a SCOBY takes about 2 to 4 weeks.
+Growing a SCOBY takes about two to four weeks.
 The time may be shorter if your kitchen is warm and longer if it's cooler.
-In general, try to keep your kombucha at an average room temperature of around 21°C (70°F), and your SCOBY will develop in just over two weeks.
+Generally, try to keep your kombucha at an average room temperature of around 70°F (21°C), and your SCOBY will develop in just over two weeks.
+During this process, the kombucha ferments under the influence of the right temperature and time, with bacteria and yeast working together to develop the beverage.

 What are the ingredients to make a SCOBY?